Social Media APIs in 2026: Developer's Guide to Every Platform

 - A clearly defined commercial use case

 LinkedIn rejects applications that look like generic schedulers.
 If you’re building a consumer-grade publishing tool, expect a hard road.
 If you’re building enterprise workflow software with a real customer story, you can get through it.
 I have.
 It takes time.
+One thing worth flagging in 2026: LinkedIn isn’t onboarding new SNAP partners for Sales Navigator API access at all right now, so even the “apply and wait” option is closed there until the official Sales API landing page updates.

 TikTok API